armory/documentation/_spinnaker_install_admin_guides/install-on-aks.md

      --service-account-name ${SPINNAKER_SERVICE_ACCOUNT_NAME}
    ```

-You should be left with a file called `kubeconfig-spinnaker-system-sa` (or something similar, if you're using a different namespace for spinnaker)
+This creates a file called `kubeconfig-spinnaker-system-sa` (or something similar, if you're using a different namespace for Spinnaker)

 ## Create an AZS source for Spinnaker